 There are important factors to succeeding in value-based care including clinical pathways, proactive triage and symptom management which includes comprehensive management of high risk patients.
 CCBD has partnered with Navigating Cancer to leverage technology for triage and symptom management.
-They have also centralized their triage nurses to standardize the intervention that is called for whether is a prescription refill and a more serious issue that requires a same day appointment.
+They have also centralized their triage nurses to standardize the intervention that is called for whether it is a prescription refill and a more serious issue that requires a same day appointment.
 And as a member of QCCA, they have been able to share what their successes with other practices in the association as well as learn from them.

 They have even been able to quantify the success of these tactics.
 The Journal of Oncology Practice will soon publish “Reducing Cancer Costs Through Symptom Management and Triage Pathways” which will detail significant saving both CCBD and Northwest Medical Specialties have realized since implementing Navigating Cancer’s Patient Relationship Management platform.

 Another key part of succeeding in risk-based arrangements is effective navigation.
 CCBD’s Nurse Navigators are essential for setting expectations of the journey for patients, ensuring patients understand the triage process, who they should call if an issue arises, how to access support services and documenting advanced directives.